 Along with being a photographer, I'm an Electrical Engineer.
 I've worked with hobby electronics since early high school, and below I've written pages on a few of my projects.

-Click the "Read more" button to see a more in-depth article about each project (if it has a "Read More" button).
+Click the "Read more" button to see a more in-depth article about each project.

 Freelance LED Sign

 I worked with VisionTech LED Solutions to make a custom animated hexagon LED sign.
 I designed, fabricated, and programmed the controllers and power distribution system for the more than 3200 individually addressable LED's inside of the sign.
 The project was installed behind the welcome desk for a large company at one of their storefronts.

 Nixie Tube Clock

 Nixie tubes are gas-filled tubes with the numbers 0-9 inside of them.
 Nixie tubes were commonly used in the mid-1900's for displays on electronics.
 I used an Arduino Mega to display the time using four nixie tubes.

 These are projects that I've done that either didn't take very long, or aren't big enough to deserve their own page.
 I learned a lot from most of these projects, as small projects are often my way of testing ideas before implementing them in a "real" project.

 I made a controller for WS2812 lights on my ceiling that uses the same light functions as the WallPaw.
 It has an Arduino Uno and Mega, a boost converter for voltage, a microphone, an IR receiver, and a RF receiver.